-Under the percentage of completion method, the percentage of completion is measured by reference to surveys of the work performed.
-Profits are recognised only in respect of finalised sales agreements to the extent that such profits relate to the progress of the construction work.
+The percentage of completion is measured by reference to the work performed, based on the ratio of costs incurred to date to the estimated total costs.
+Profits are recognised only in respect of finalised sales contracts to the extent that such profits relate to the progress of the construction work.